othyn/othyn.com/README.md

 ### Version 1.1.0

-Re-containerisation into a static NuxtJS image served by NGINX, this will significantly shrink the image and hosting overhead for such a simple site.
+[[Git Changes]](https://github.com/othyn/othyn.com/compare/v1.0.0...v1.1.0) Re-containerisation into a static NuxtJS image served by NGINX, this will significantly shrink the image and hosting overhead for such a simple site.

 #### Added